 Why we recommend them

 Personal loans are a great option for borrowing $2,000 because they tend to have lower annual percentage rates (APRs) than credit cards.
-For instance, the average APR on a two-year personal loan was 12.32% in late 2024, while the average APR for a credit card is 21.47%, according to the most recent data from The Federal Reserve.
+For instance, the average APR on a two-year personal loan was 11.65%, while the average APR for a credit card was 22.30%, according to data from the Federal Reserve.

 Pros